 The prognosis is good if the infection has not spread beyond the temporal bone and, if antibiotic intervention occurs early on.

-If the infection is not contained and treated, the infection may spread to the following areas: the sigmoid sinus, the transverse sinus, the meninges and along the carotid sheet, which can complicate the overall
+If the infection is not contained and treated, the infection may spread to the following areas: the sigmoid sinus, the transverse sinus, the meninges and along the carotid sheath which can complicate the overall prognosis for the patient.

 As mentioned previously, because of the advent of antibiotic therapy in the treatment of acute, chronic and suppurative otitis media, Bezold abscesses are rarely seen.
 Still, practitioners should have a high index of suspicion in cases where patients present with a neck mass and clinical signs of previous ear pathology or concurrent ear pathology.

 Bezold abscess is a deep neck abscess resulting from a complication of mastoiditis.
 Bezold abscess is not a common condition and is unlikely to be seen by most surgeons in their practice.
 However, even though rare, it has to be considered in the differential diagnosis of neck abscesses.
 If the diagnosis is delayed, the abscess can extend both extracranially and intracranially, causing a high morbidity.